0xPolygonMiden/miden-base/docs/architecture/assets.md

 ### Storage

 [Accounts](accounts.md) and [notes](notes.md) contain asset vaults that are used to store assets.
-Accounts can keep unlimited assets in a Sparse Merkle Tree called `account vault`.
+Accounts can keep unlimited assets in a sparse Merkle tree called `account vault`.
 Notes can store up to `255` distinct assets.

 <center>
 ![Architecture core concepts](../img/architecture/asset/asset-storage.png)